 What we do NOT handle

 Legal Aid of Arkansas cannot help with criminal problems, including traffic tickets.
-Fee-generating cases, such personal injury cases are not accepted.
-If you are unsure, call anyway.
+If you are unsure, call us.

 What you should know

 You will be asked about your income and assets.
-Legal Aid of Arkansas can only help people with income and assets within the certain guidelines shown in the chart above.
+Legal Aid can only help people with income and assets within the certain guidelines shown in the chart above.

-Next, your helpline professional will ask you to describe your problem or question in detail.
-He or she may ask you questions to gain a better understanding of your situation.
+Next, we will ask you to describe your problem or question in detail.
+We may ask you questions to gain a better understanding of your situation.

-Legal Aid of Arkansas will then decide how best to assist you.
+Legal Aid will then decide how best to assist you.
 Depending on your unique situation, here’s what you might expect:

 - Legal advice over the telephone